-How to buy Tron – A Beginner’s Guide
+How to buy Tron (TRX) – A Beginner’s Guide

-Tron is a platform for creating decentralized applications (aka Dapps) that uses the TRX currency.
-In this short guide I’ll give you a quick overview of what Tron is and where are the most popular places to buy it.
+Tron is a platform for creating decentralized applications (aka Dapps) that use the TRX currency.
+In this short guide I’ll give you a quick overview of what Tron is and where are the most popular ways to buy it.

 Here’s how to buy Tron:

-That’s it!
-If you want a detailed overview of Tron and the process keep on reading.
-Here’s what I’ll cover:
+That’s how to buy Tron in a nutshell.
+If you want a detailed overview of Tron and the process keep on reading, here’s what I’ll cover:

 - What is Tron?